Conduit Conduit

 Resend Transactional email (sign-up confirmation, password reset, service notices) Your email address and the message content

-These providers act as data processors and are bound by their own terms to handle the data only for the purposes above.
+These providers act as data processors.
+Their own terms require them to handle the data only for the purposes in the table.

 6. Your rights

-• Access the personal data Conduit holds about you
+• Access the personal data that Conduit holds about you

-• Correct information that is wrong (most fields are editable from the account settings page)
+• Correct information that is wrong (you can edit most fields on the account settings page)

-• Delete your account and all associated live data (self-service from account settings)
+• Delete your account and all of its live data (self-service on the account settings page)

 • Export your data in a machine-readable format

-• Object to processing or restrict how your data is used
+• Object to the processing, or restrict how Conduit uses your data

-• Withdraw consent for any processing that relies on consent
+• Withdraw consent for any processing that depends on consent

 • Lodge a complaint with your local data protection authority

-To exercise any of these rights — including data export, or deletion of your data from backups — email christian@technobabble.dk.
-Requests are answered within 30 days.
+To exercise any of these rights, email christian@technobabble.dk.
+This includes an export of your data, or the deletion of your data from the backups.
+I answer requests within 30 days.

 7. Backups

-Encrypted backups of the live database are kept for disaster recovery for up to 1 year, then deleted on a rolling schedule.
-If you delete your account, residual copies of your data may persist in backups until those backups expire.
+Conduit keeps encrypted backups of the live database for disaster recovery, for up to 1 year.
+A rolling schedule then deletes them.
+If you delete your account, copies of your data can stay in the backups until those backups expire.

 8. International transfers

-Conduit's servers are located in New York, United States.
-If you access Conduit from the European Economic Area, the United Kingdom, Switzerland, or another jurisdiction with data-export rules, your personal data is transferred to the United States to operate the service.
+The Conduit servers are in New York, United States.
+Some jurisdictions have data-export rules, for example the European Economic Area, the United Kingdom, and Switzerland.
+If you use Conduit from one of them, your personal data is transferred to the United States to operate the service.

-The legal basis for this transfer is the Standard Contractual Clauses (SCCs) approved by the European Commission, supplemented by the additional safeguards listed in Section 9 (encryption at rest, TLS in transit, no storage of email content).
-Some sub-processors (Cloudflare, Google, GitHub, Resend) operate globally and may also transfer data outside the EEA; each relies on SCCs or, where applicable, the EU–US Data Privacy Framework.
+The legal basis for this transfer is the Standard Contractual Clauses (SCCs) that the European Commission approved.
+Section 9 lists the additional safeguards: encryption at rest, TLS in transit, and no storage of email content.
+Some sub-processors operate globally and can also transfer data outside the EEA.
+They are Cloudflare, Google, GitHub, and Resend.
+Each one relies on the SCCs, or on the EU-US Data Privacy Framework when it applies.

-You can request a copy of the SCCs in force, or more detail on the safeguards in place, by emailing christian@technobabble.dk.
+To request a copy of the current SCCs, or more detail about the safeguards, email christian@technobabble.dk.

 9. Security